klepas/bruins-site/papers/_posts/_drafts/Green Fever about Luxury—Misunderstanding the Middle-Class Battler.md

 version: "02.07.2004, 11:54 am"
 author: Carleton B. Christensen
 abstract: "This is the (slightly revised and corrected) text of a speech I gave as invited speaker at the annual dinner at International House in mid-2004."

-This file is from documents saved by Edith in Downer_Toshiba_Edith on the hard drive.

 ## Luxury Fever and Manufactured Identity